MartijnHols/HolyPaladin/Spells/Talents/60/AuraOfSacrifice.md

 Because the damage transfer deactivates when you drop below 75% health, Aura of Sacrifice will be less reliable than [Devotion Aura](./DevotionAura.md).
 Reliability is important with raid cooldowns, so using [Devotion Aura](./DevotionAura.md) may be advised.

-Activating Aura Mastery while already below 75% may lead to the entire cooldown being wasted.
+Activating Aura Mastery while already below 75% may lead to the entire cooldown being wasted, unless you get healed above 75% before the effect is over.

 ### Speculation